Deconstructing the Origins of Interfacial Catalysis: Why Electric Fields are Inseparable from Solvation: Methods

 In recent years machine learning has become an integral part of both conducting and understanding molecular simulations\cite{jackson2023}.
 It is rather well appreciated that most molecular systems need to be described in terms of fluctuations occurring in high dimensional free energy landscapes\cite{laio2021}.
 There is thus a lot of effort being placed into developing methods that help quantify, probe, and interpret the complexity that is inherent in molecular systems.
 In this particular work, we explore the relationship between electric fields and the solvation of phenol.
 Specifically, we re-cast this problem within the language of a statistical test known as the information imbalance\cite{Glielmo_PNASNexus_2022} (II), which seeks to quantify the relationship between different distance measures applied to the same data.
 Within the context of our work here, we ask whether the electric field on the phenol can be rationalised solely, or at least mostly, by solvation coordinates.
 We begin by first briefly reviewing the II theory.

 II is a measure to compare the information content between two distance measures $d_A$ and $d_B$, defined over a given data set.
-For example, within our context $d_B$ would be the distances in the electric field vector while $d_A$ will be the distances with respect to solvation degrees of freedom.
+Within our context $d_B$ would be the distances in the electric field vector while $d_A$ will be the distances with respect to solvation degrees of freedom.
+Then, distances $d_B$ can be defined between points $i$ and $j$ (which are two different values of the electric field vector components at two times in our trajectory) as: $d_B^{ij} = ||E_x^i - E_x^j|| + ||E_y^i - E_y^j|| + ||E_z^i - E_z^j||$, where $||.||$ denotes the Euclidean norm.
+Distances in $d_A$ are defined similarly using a set of solvation coordinates that we will define below in the text.

 Given these distances, one refers to $r^{ij}_A$ the distance rank of point $j$ with respect to point $i$ according to $d_A$.
 Similarly, $r^{ij}_B$ is the distance rank of $i$ with respect to $j$ according to distance $d_B$.
 In this way, one can say that $d_A$ is informative with respect to $d_B$ if points close according to $d_A$ are also close according to $d_B$.
 It is possible to say that $d_A$ is informative with respect to $d_B$ when points $ij$ that are close neighbors according to $d_A$ remain close also according to $d_B$.

 The II from $d_A$ to $d_B$ is defined as:

 where $N$ is the total number of points in the data set and $k$ is the number of nearest neighbor points that are considered.
 Eq.\ref{eq:iib} gives us the II, represented as $\Delta(d_A \rightarrow d_B)$, as a number between 0 and 1. $\Delta(d_A \rightarrow d_B) =0$ occurs when all points that are nearest neighbors according to $d_A$ remain nearest neighbors in $d_B$, whereas $\Delta(d_A \rightarrow d_B) =1$ occurs when the nearest neighbors according to $d_A$ are randomly distributed in $d_B$.
 The former case is when $d_A$ is maximally informative with respect to $d_B$, and the latter is when it is minimally informative.